 The TomTag I Know What To Expect Range

-With the TomTag I Know What To Expect range, it’s quick and easy to make personalised visual timelines, schedules and reminders which can be used anywhere in the home, at school, in care settings or when out and about.
+The TomTag I Know What To Expect range was initially designed by a mum to help her autistic son, Tom.
+With this range, it’s quick and easy to make personalised visual timelines, schedules and reminders, which can be used anywhere in the home, at school, in care settings or when out and about.

-TomTag visual supports can provide structure and guidance to the day or week ahead, helping to lessen anxieties and mange expectations about what is going to happen.
-This can lead to improvements in behaviour, communication and encourage personal responsibility and independence.
+TomTag visual supports can provide structure and guidance to the day or week ahead, helping to lessen anxieties and manage expectations about what will happen.
+Less stress and more predictability can lead to improved behaviour and communication and encourage personal responsibility and independence.

-These are truly versatile visual supports.
+These are genuinely versatile visual supports.
 Use the tags singly to highlight sections of the day or particular tasks.
-Work towards using just one tag to cover a whole routine or time of day.
+Work towards using just one tag to cover a routine or time of day.

 How does TomTag work?

-TomTag uses symbols to show a series of separate tasks or steps involved in a task that are part of a routine, a sequence of events in a timeline or they can be used as a list to teach a new skill by breaking down a single activity into smaller steps.
+TomTag uses symbols to show a series of tasks or steps involved in a task that are part of a routine a sequence of events in a timeline, or they can be used as a list to teach a new skill by breaking down a single activity into smaller steps.

 Many children with autism and other additional needs have strong visual skills.
 They are more likely to remember and understand what they have seen rather than what they hear.
-Using a visual support like TomTag to present information visually and in a step-by-step manner allows visual thinkers and learners to take in information at their own pace.
-Visuals can also act as a reminder when children forget what’s been said or become distracted, TomTag helps to bring their attention back to the task or current situation.
+Using visual supports like TomTag to present information visually and in a step-by-step manner allows visual thinkers and learners to take in information at their own pace.
+Visuals can also act as a reminder if children forget what has been said or become distracted; TomTag helps to bring their attention back to the task or current situation.